 But the IRS has a special rule known as the Section 179 deduction that is designed to allow small businesses to deduct the full cost of assets in the year they are purchased.
 This is also known as "expensing," because you get to deduct the cost of new assets just as you do current expenses.
 Property that is eligible for this special first-year expensing includes machinery, tools, fixtures, computers, software and vehicles used in your business.

-The amount you can expense in 2012 is reduced if you purchase more than $2,000,000 in eligible property during the year.
+A business can expense up to $500,000 of the value of section 179 assets during the tax year.
+The amount you can expense is reduced if you purchase more than $2,000,000 in eligible property during the year.

 Don't lose those receipts!